 The Via Dinarica Green Trail is an hiking and/or biking trail in progress.
 A green carpet that meanders through the lower mountains of the Dinaric Alps, a little North of the Via Dinarica White Trail.
 For more information about the three Via Dinarica routes, have a look at my Via Dinarica Trail page or visit viadinarica.com.

-This blog post is the first of four, describing my version of the Via Dinarica Green Trail in Bosnia and Herzegovina.
+This blog post is describing my version of the Via Dinarica Green Trail in Bosnia and Herzegovina.
 Besides the usual trail notes and thoughts I added practical information, hoping to help future Green Trail hikers.
 General practical information about the Via Dinarica trails you can find on this page.
 In my Outdooractive tours (added to this blog post) you can find specific information about resupply, water sources and other facilities along the trail.

 Una National Park